ember-animation/liquid-fire/README.md

 ## Installation

-This is an ember-cli addon, so (*once I publish it to npm*) all you need is:
+This is an ember-cli addon, so all you need is:

     npm install --save-dev liquid-fire